-One of the 'Ten Points' of our corporate principles is that Curtis companies are citizens of the larger community and have a responsibility to contribute not just to achieve technological progress, but to the community's well-being.
-That involves being environmentally responsible.
-We are in the process of going through the formal ISO 14000 certification process to get all our companies up to that standard of environmental compliance. iVT
+One of the "Ten Points" of our corporate operating principles is that Curtis companies are citizens of the larger community and have a responsibility to contribute not just to achieve technological progress, but to the community's well-being.
+This involves being environmentally responsible.
+We are in the process of going through the formal ISO 14000 certification process to get all our companies up to that standard of environmental company.

-Lauretta Harris is a New York area business writer who covers a variety of technical and marketing subjects
+About the author: Lauretta Harris is a New York area business writer who covers a variety of technical and marketing subjects.
+She can be reached at: LSHwrite@optonline.net.

-AmericaSales@curtisinst.com